icf-sn-accelerators/sn-react-starter/README.md

 ## Additional Notes

+- Absolute path imports are possible using aliasing.
+Currently `@` is an alias for `./src` but you can configure whatever is comfortable to you in `./config/webpack/webpack.common.js` and `jsconfig.json`
 - The `.env.example` file in the root directory demonstrates some of the basic environment variables that can be used.
 - The `./config` directory contains the configurations for testing and Webpack